ratify-project/ratify/docs/store.md

 This method is used to fetch the contents of an [artifact manifest](https://github.com/oras-project/artifacts-spec/blob/main/artifact-manifest.md) that is identified by a reference descriptor.
 This reference descriptor is a referrer to the given subject.

-#### ResolveTag
+#### GetSubjectDescriptor
-This method is used to resolve the digest for a subject if it is referenced by a tag.
-If it is already referenced by digest, it SHOULD return the same digest as the result.
+This method is used to get the descriptor for a subject that includes digest, size and media type properties.

 ### Section 3 : Plugin Based Store